-The Battle of Waterloo won, what happened after Waterloo?
+The Battle of Waterloo 1815 was won, but what happened after Waterloo?

 The landless poor, began years of struggle.
 Poor men, rich men, all prospered from the wars with France but when it ended, the fall force of the depression that washed out in its wake, could not help but sweep the landless poor with it.
 The rich who had been able to share out their profits from the war, with the poor, found themselves in post wars sucked into the same depression.
 When rents and prices fell, the rich had to choose, did they reduce their own standards of living or did they allow the poor to suffer?